maxnoe/python-plotting/README.md

 python-plotting
 ===============

-A nice little collection of some matplotlib features
+A nice little collection of some matplotlib plots I created.

 ## function to create LaTeX-labels with multiples of Pi
 [Source code](source/create_pi_labels.py "source code")